 What is Critical Craft Forum?

 Critical Craft Forum offers real time conversations about critical issues of interest to the field.
 Anyone can participate and shape the conversation.
-We are energized by over nearly 9000 participating members today—and add new members daily -- from places across the globe.
+We are energized by over 10,000 participating members today—and add new members daily -- from places across the globe.

 People like you make CCF into a platform for dialogue, discussion, and debate.